lead service lines

 Public Utilities Committee / Personnel & Finance Committee -

-Staff proposed no water or electric rate changes in the 2026 utility budgets while noting operating losses in storm water, solid waste, electric, and telecommunications, and projecting a water cash decline after debt payments.
+Staff proposed no water or electric rate changes in the 2026 utility budgets while noting operating losses in several utilities and projecting a decline in water cash after debt payments.

 Public Utilities Committee / Personnel & Finance Committee -